pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Custom attributes
 -----------------

-The library's ``@attribute`` decorator provides a property getter and setter, which will apply and publish an ``AttributeChanged`` event when the property is assigned.
+The library's ``@attribute`` decorator provides a property getter and setter, which will triggers an ``AttributeChanged`` event when the property is assigned.
 Simple mutable attributes can be coded as decorated functions without a body, such as the ``full_name`` function of ``User`` below.